newillusion/PapagayoR/README.md

-Papagayo with Spine Export
+Papagayo-R with Spine Export and Russian language support
 ========

 Lipsync tool for animators

-Papagayo 2.0b1 with Spine Export
+Papagayo-R 3.0b1 with Spine Export and Russian language support
 ------------------------------------------------------------

 This is a fork of LostMoho/Papagayo that adds an exporter for the Spine animation software(http://esotericsoftware.com/).